Cerebral Cavernous Malformations

 Etiology

-CCM protein products interact with each other and other cellular machinery responsible for a range of functions including cell-cell communication and angiogenesis.
-The most critical dysfunction found in CCM mutants is endothelial junction permeability, an effect mediated by Notch1 and Rho kinase activity.[8]
-This correlates with the characteristic histopathological appearance of CCM which lacks mature vessel wall architecture and mature blood-brain-barrier.[9]
+Interactions occur between various CCM protein products as well as between these products and other cellular machinery responsible for a range of functions, including cell-cell communication and angiogenesis.
+The most critical dysfunction identified in CCM mutations is endothelial junction permeability, an effect mediated by Notch1 and Rho kinase activity.[12]
+This correlates with the characteristic histopathological appearance of CCM, which lacks mature vessel wall architecture and a mature blood-brain barrier.[13]
 CCMs are distinguished from other cerebral vascular malformations by the absence of direct arteriovenous communication and lack of intervening brain parenchyma.

 Epidemiology